dakshinatharindu/firesim-nvdla/README.md

 ## Using FireSim

 To simulate NVDLA, first, you need to learn how to use FireSim.
-Once you learned that, simulating NVDLA should be very easy.
+Once you learned that, simulating NVDLA is very easy.
 We recommend following the steps in the [FireSim documentation](http://docs.fires.im/en/1.4.0) to set up the simulator and run a single-node simulation.
 The only difference is you need to use the URL of this repository when cloning FireSim in ["Setting up the FireSim Repo"](http://docs.fires.im/en/1.4.0/Initial-Setup/Setting-up-your-Manager-Instance.html#setting-up-the-firesim-repo):

 ```
 git clone https://github.com/CSL-KU/firesim-nvdla